 See other Azrak-Hamway (ahi) toys.
 Thanks to Gordon Moriguchi for image

 Grotesque Frankenstein-proportioned astronaut which waddles along on huge yellow feet (with wheels).
 The face in the cylindrical helmet is vaguely Koenig; the chest pack is fairly accurate.

 Sold in a square box illustrated with astronauts from Ring Around The Moon (Helena being dazzled as Koenig reacts), a small Eagle and, on the front, Ahi's standard pictures of Koenig and Bergman.
 The small Eagle on the rear picture is unusual, showing two red stripes either side of the door.

 UK £2.25, later £2.49 1975

 All cat no. 22830.
-Figures 20 cm tall, posable with joints in neck, waist, shoulders & hips, elbow & knee, wrist & ankle.
+Figures 20 cm tall, posable with joints in neck, waist, shoulders and hips, elbow and knee, wrist and ankle.
 Likenesses approximate.
 Alphan figures have yellow belt with small red plastic commlocks; 2 in white (not beige) uniforms, Alan in a red (not orange) spacesuit.

-Blister card 23.5 x 21.5 cm with photo of Alpha and inset art of the hs of all 5, on front and back.
+Blister card 23.5 x 21.5 cm with photo of Alpha and inset art of the head/shoulders of all 5, on front and back.
 "From the most spectacular space series ever".

 US $15 per figure, $60 per set of 4.
 2005